akamai/cli-sandbox/README.md

 ### Step 5: Validating that your responses are coming from a Sandbox
 All Sandbox traffic will be tagged with a response header "X-Akamai-Sandbox: true", use Chrome Dev tools to validate the presence of the header.

+### You are all set, Happy Debugging!
+If you face any issues please feel free to raise them as a github issue.
+Better yet, if you wish to place a pull request with the fix or suggestion feel free to do so.

 ## Overview of Commands
 The Sandbox CLI is a tool that enables you to manage Akamai Sandboxes by calling the [Akamai Sandbox API](https://developer.akamai.com/api/core_features/devpops/v1.html).